7 Steps to a Successful Presentation

 Step 2: Visual Thoughts

 Less text in your presentation can help you get a better understanding of the message you are trying to convey.
 The human brain remembers only 10% of the information reproduced in audio format or written in text.
 And 80% is perceived through visual images!
 This is much more than half.
 Therefore, step number 2 for a successful presentation is: Less text!
 Use more visuals.
+For instance, if you’re presenting data sets, use your advanced Excel skills to create charts and graphs that can help your audience visualize the information better.

 Step 3: Length of the Report